ibm-cloud-docs/vpc/fl-ordering.md

    * **Tags** - Optionally, add tags to organize, track usage costs, or manage access to your resources.
    * **Access management tags** - Optionally, add access management tags to resources to help organize access control relationships.
 The only supported format for access management tags is `key:value`.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

-1. From the **Attach the flow log connector to** menu, choose a target type for the flow log.
+1. For **Collector details**, choose a target service for the flow log.
 Depending on your selection, additional fields might be required.

    * **Virtual private cloud** - Select a VPC.
 All network traffic within the selected VPC is logged.
    * **Subnet** -  Select a VPC and a subnet within the selected VPC.
 All traffic within the selected subnet is logged.
    * **Instance** - Select a VPC and a virtual server instance that exists within the selected VPC.
 All traffic for the virtual server instance is logged.
    * **Interface** - Select a VPC, a virtual server instance within the selected VPC, and a specific network interface for the selected virtual server instance.
 All traffic for the selected network interface is logged.
+   * **Unattached virtual network interface** - Specify the ID of an unattached virtual network interface.
+This is useful to create a dedicated and isolated logging path that can be attached to a log collection service when ready.

-1. Specify where the logs are written.
+1. Specify where the logs are stored.
 Flow logs are written to an {{site.data.keyword.cos_short}} bucket, which must be created as a single-region bucket in the same region as the target resource.

    * **Cloud Object Storage instances** - The {{site.data.keyword.cos_short}} instance that the wanted bucket resides in.
    * **Location** - This input is unavailable because it is directly tied to the region the target resource resides in.